Positive and Risky Message Assessment for Music Products: Music rating and lyrics

 \subsection{Dataset facts and analysis}

 With CSM expert ratings, we developed a dataset based on publicly available lyrics from the Internet.
 We collected 1,119 music items (consisting of 10,661 songs) including standard albums, extended plays (EP), long plays (LP), and CD singles.
 We refer to the collections of songs as \emph{albums} in this work for simplification.
 The partition of CD singles and the albums are shown in Table \ref{tab:albums_percentage}.
 The \emph{age recommendation} spans from 2 to 18+.
+Notably, the music items we consider in this work are in English and comprise a heavily Western-centric dataset.

 The duration of individual music items, including both CD singles and albums, shows significant variation.
 Comprehensive distributions of text lengths are illustrated in Figure \ref{fig:text-length}.

 The level of aspect prevalence is from 0 to 5.
 To reduce class imbalance due to the fact of data availability, we then project such scored ratings into 3-level ordinal categories (Low Presence (0-1), Medium Presence (2-3), High Presence (4-5)) with median split strategy as in related works \citep{martinez2019violence, martinez-etal-2020-joint} from the movie domain.
 A detailed label distribution is described in Table \ref{tab:number-aspect}.